kunalvishnoi/C-Workshop/README.md

-# C-Workshop
+# C Programming - Workshop

-Presentation on revealJs for C Workshop
+Presentation on revealJs used for C-Workshop.